 The unique category condition is SL-1 because it suffices to look at individual nodes.
 If any one of them is an LI with either 0 or at least 2 category features, the whole derivation tree is rejected.
 The binarity of Merge holds between a node and its daughters and thus is SL-2.
-Note that it is enough to only block the presence of more than two daughters because the conditions single head and match already imply that every Merge node has at least two daughters.
+Note that it is enough to block more than two daughters as single head and match already imply that every Merge node has at least two daughters.